For your Home

 Low temperatures can be very severe for a tarantula.
 If the temperature drops too much, their body’s systems shut down, they stop moving and can die.

-The best thing to get rid of tarantulas or any spiders is to contact a professional in spider removal, such as the specialist at Western Exterminator.
-We have the right training and equipment to safely remove tarantulas and other spiders.
+The best thing to get rid of tarantulas or any spiders is to contact a professional in spider removal, such Western Exterminator's spider experts.
+Our technicians have the right training and equipment to safely remove tarantulas and other spiders.

-However, the best way to get rid of tarantulas is to not make your property attractive to them in the first place.
+The best way to prevent tarantulas is to not make your property attractive to them in the first place.
 Keep the yard clean and free of vegetation, old logs, abandoned lawn mowers or other debris.
 Tarantulas are shy and will build their burrows or find hiding spaces around those types of things.
 Stacks of boxes, old wood, fallen trees or overgrown areas can house tarantula burrows and nests.
 Clean those up and trim back vegetation, remove old outer buildings like sheds or old garages.

 Western Exterminator has been in California for decades and we are the experts in getting rid of tarantulas, spiders, rodents and other pests.
 If you have a spider infestation or any other pest issues, contact your local Western Exterminator today!